Tern-Systems/.github/profile/README.md

 ---

 We are excited to see the great contributions you will make.
-Welcome to Tern Systems and happy coding!
+Welcome to the Tern Systems GitHub Organization and happy coding!